 The relationship between the Commonwealth and its local jurisdictions has deteriorated over the last several years with responsibilities and costs being shifted to local governments.
-The Board of Supervisors commends the Governor and the General Assembly for eliminating the "Local Aid to the Commonwealth" and encourages the General Assembly to continue to eliminate unfunded shifting of responsibilities to local governments.
+The Board of Supervisors commends the Governor and the General Assembly for prior eliminating the "Local Aid to the Commonwealth" and encourages the General Assembly to eliminate the proposed reinstatement of this burden on local governments in SFY 2015 and 2016 as well as unfunded shifting of responsibilities to local governments.

-The Board of Supervisors also is seeking \$823,500 to ensure the full (65%) federal funding of federal and state mandated improvements to Todd Lake Dam.
-This amount is consistent with the formula used for similar dams owned by the Soil & Water Conservation districts; it also reflects the start-up funding already appropriated by the Commonwealth in the 2013 Session.
+The Board of Supervisors is seeking \$423,500 to ensure the full (65%) federal funding of federal and state mandated improvements to Todd Lake Dam.
+This amount is consistent with the formula used for similar dams owned by the Soil & Water Conservation districts; it also reflects the start-up funding already appropriated by the Commonwealth in the 2013 and 2014 sessions.